RBE300X-Lab/RBE3002_info/README.md

 - Use the cable instead of the battery as much as possible (the batteries have a limited number of recharges)
 - Always store the battery in the provided bag
 - Use the robot only on the ground or in the arena we made available

+## Installing ROS
+- Please copy and paste terminal commands while running the ROS installation.
+You can do this CTR+SHIFT+C to copy from the terminal and CTR+SHIFT+V for pasting into the terminal

+- If you have errors at sudo apt install curl, run sudo apt-get install --fix-missing and then try the first command again.
+Proceed from there.

+- You will need to add source /opt/ros/noetic/setup.bash to your .bashrc file.
+This file is run every time you open a new terminal, and will source ROS automatically for you.
+You can access this file by running gedit ~/.bashrc (or similar text editing options).
+Paste source /opt/ros/noetic/setup.bash into this file.

+- Note in the above command that you should be using ROS Noetic.
+Anytime you see kinetic or melodic in a command, you need to replace it with noetic.

 ## Preconfigured Ubuntu 20.04 VMs for RBE 3002 for Arm Macs
 Username: `rbe` | Password: `RBE3002`